Nikitushka/ProjectIcaros/Reports/testing_ASUS_USB-AC56/README.md

 # Introduction
-In order to capture information on WiFi hotspots, we acquired an ASUS USB-AC56 due to it being [mentioned as working with Kali Linux 2020](https://miloserdov.org/?p=2196) (which I presumed would mean with aircrack-ng too.
+In order to capture information on WiFi hotspots, we acquired an ASUS USB-AC56 due to it being [mentioned as working with Kali Linux 2020](https://miloserdov.org/?p=2196) (which I presumed would mean with aircrack-ng too).
 After our [initial tests](https://github.com/Nikitushka/ProjectIcaros/tree/main/Reports/raspi_wifi) with WiFi - the question was: is ASUS USB-AC56 capable of monitor mode and packet injection?

 The short answer is a guaranteed yes, for a longer answer please keep on reading.